- About Mobius

 - Support Us

-September 2016 is Attendance Awareness Month, the fourth annual national campaign centered on raising awareness of the importance of school attendance, and its role in promoting positive youth development, academic achievement, and future success in life.
+September 2017 is Attendance Awareness Month, the fifth annual national campaign centered on raising awareness of the importance of school attendance, and its role in promoting positive youth development, academic achievement, and future success in life.
 This campaign is an exciting opportunity for everyone–community members, parents, schools, non-profit organizations, businesses, and politicians alike–to highlight the important roles that we all play in supporting youth in our communities.

 School attendance is one of many factors in whether or not a youth ends up on a successful path, but it is a crucial one, and one that we can work together to address.
 Excused and unexcused absences result in lost classroom time, and chronic absence—missing 10 percent of the school year or more—affects the whole classroom, not just the students who miss school.
 Reducing chronic absence can also help close achievement gaps.
 By sharing and monitoring attendance information, we can intervene early and help keep students engaged in school.